grafana/alloy/docs/sources/reference/cli/run.md

 Include `--config.extra-args` to pass additional command line flags from the original format to the converter.
 Refer to [alloy convert][] for more details on how `extra-args` work.

+## Automatic setting of GOMEMLIMIT

+The `GOMEMLIMIT` variable will be automatically set if {{< param "PRODUCT_NAME" >}} can determine the appropriate value.
+If the `GOMEMLIMIT` value is set before running  {{< param "PRODUCT_NAME" >}} then that setting will be honored.
+The value will be set to 90% of the cgroup value set.

+This is most commonly set through Kubernetes memory limits.

 [alloy convert]: ../convert/
 [clustering]:  ../../../concepts/clustering/